 Master plans are complex, expensive endeavours that plot a course to an organisation's utopia, and justify capital investment over a timeframe of 3, 5 or even 10 years.
 But, after their initial use in the first few years, their utility often fades because the external environment shifts, organisational capacity for more substantial changes reduces or because it's just too much work.
 In many organisations, master plans end up gathering dust in bottom draws.

-Adjusting the projects in a master plan isn’t necessarily a bad thing.
+Adjusting the projects in a master plan isn't necessarily a bad thing.
 Master plans should change over time to match demand and long-term trends.
-As a case in point, we’ve already seen network master plans being franticly reconfigured in response to COVID-19 supply chain constraints.
-Next, master plans will change again to avoid urban encroachment, reduce climate change risks and drive sustainability.
+As a case in point, we saw network master planning franticly reconfigured in response to COVID-19 supply chain constraints.
+Next, master planning will change to avoid urban encroachment reduce climate change risks and drive sustainability.

 Nowadays, portfolios of capital projects are often built and executed without any reference to the master plan at all – which is a problem.
-Master plans are about vision and long-term sustainability.
-They should have a strong and lasting influence over portfolio build.
-That’s what they’re for.
+A long-range master plan is about vision and long-term sustainability.
+A good master plan should have a strong and lasting influence over portfolio build.
+That's what it's there for.

 CAPEXinsights visualises how master plans intersect with capital projects

-To allow master plans to influence portfolios and individual projects, they need to come out of the bottom draw and be uploaded in a digitised form, so they are kept in the line of sight of everyone making decisions about capital projects.
+To allow master plans to influence portfolios and individual projects, they need to come out of the bottom draw and be uploaded in a digitised form, so they are kept in the line of sight of everyone making decisions about strategic planning and capital projects.

 Using a cloud-based SaaS business intelligence platform can visually overlay master plans at a portfolio or site level, allowing organisations to: